T341/100-days-of-code/r1-log.md

 Today  I got started w/ Front End Web Dev lessons through the #GrowWithGoogle scholarship.
 I explored & made myself familiar with the Udacity platform.
 I also got through several sections of the first lessons.
 I also did a little work on my #freeCodeCamp Portfolio Project.
 I also found out what was causing the unintenional right margin.
 (It was a class I made up for one of my Divs)

 ### R1D26
 #100DaysOfCode - Day 26:  Today I worked on #Udacity Front End Web Dev tutorials/exercises.
-I made it halfway through the third lesson
+I made it halfway through the third lesson #HTML5

+### R1D27
+Today I worked on #GrowWithGoogle Front End Dev lessons/quizzes.
+I was able to complete lesson 3 and began working on lesson 4. #HTML5